INF554/project-teampeace/transcript.md

 ## Slide 16
-(demonstration.svg)List of required d3 features to include:
+List of required d3 features to include:

 - Affordance for interactive elements.
 - Making use of Hover-and-click animations.